LegendApp/legend-state/README.md

 ## Documentation

-See [the website](https://www.legendapp.com/dev/state/) the the full documentation.
+Full documentation is still in progress, but will be at [the website](https://www.legendapp.com/dev/state/) shortly.

 ## 👩‍⚖️ License